 Commit to collaborative program delivery

-- Designate a program liaison or site coordinator to support participant engagement and data reporting.
+- Designate an on-site coordinator to support participant engagement

 - Follow CDE’s program guidelines, participant tracking requirements, and branding standards.